Garden Advice

 • Woody weeds become quite stubborn once they establish their roots in the soil, as they can go quite deep in the soil.
 An effective method would be to remove them exactly before they establish their roots.
 If you missed that moment, you need to cut their stems close to the ground and apply some weed killer;

 • Along the process, you might consider an application of the herbicides.
-They should be used with extra care, as it is quite toxic for the environment;
+They should be used with extra care, as it is quite toxic to the environment;

 • Don’t overwater the soil, as it might contain weed particles that will provoke future weed growth.